 Did you know that you have more than one brain?
-The outer brain – most recently developed through evolution – controls our logic and reason and planning skills.
-The types of things needed to build advanced tools like self-driving cars and A.I.
-But then there is the inner “reptilian” brain.
-The brain that’s been there since humans first arrived over 200,000 years ago.
-This is the brain responsible for those “gut” feelings.
-Your intuition.
-The fight or flight response.
+The outer brain – most recently developed through evolution – controls our logic and reason and planning skills, the types of things needed to build advanced tools like self-driving cars and AI.
+But then there is the inner “reptilian” brain, the brain that’s been there since humans first arrived over 200,000 years ago.
+This is the brain responsible for those “gut” feelings: your intuition and the fight or flight response.
 And while our new, outer brain is much more capable of making sound, responsible decisions, more often than not it’s our inner reptilian brain that’s driving the ship.

-In fact, this “second brain” behind our gut feelings is so important, that it’s comprised of over 100 billion neurons.
-Our “first brain”?
-A mere 86 billion neurons.
+In fact, this “second brain” behind our gut feelings is so important that it’s made of over 100 billion neurons.
+Our “first brain” only has a mere 86 billion neurons.

 Now think about the choices consumers make thousands of times a day.
-When it comes to your company’s product or service, sure they may make some rational calculations and analyzations, but at a certain point, someone, somewhere in the decision-making process is likely going with their “gut feeling”.
+When it comes to your company’s product or service, they may make some rational calculations and analyses, but at a certain point, someone, somewhere in the decision-making process is likely going with their “gut feeling.”.

 While our rational outer brain allows us to synthesize all the big quantitative data in front of us to find core insights, our inner, intuitive brain allows us to take all that data, match it up with our qualitative findings, and take the leap towards action.
 And it’s this symbiotic relationship between our inner and outer brains that make humans uniquely capable of uncovering massive innovation.